vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Don't let your emotions control you.
 Choose your battles with a clear mind and a calm heart."
 > 1. "In your life, expect some trouble.
 But when you worry, you make it double.
 But don't worry, be happy, be happy now." - Bobby McFerrin
 > 1. "Never underestimate the power of a strategic retreat."
-> 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
 > 1. "Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life." - Amy Poehler
 > 1. "It's not about winning or losing battles; it's about preserving your peace."
 > 1. "You can’t make a cloudy day a sunny day, but you can embrace it and decide it’s going to be a good day after all." - Jane Lynch